-OSPI Special Education funds six state needs projects.
+OSPI Special Education funds several state needs projects.
 These projects collectively provide statewide capacity building through:

 - Professional development opportunities

 - Consultation and training for parents, families, and educators

 CCTS provides secondary transition training and technical support to serve eligible students who are in need of post-school transition services.

 eLearning for Educators